javafaq/javafaq.github.io/oops/java-oops.md

 ## What is the difference between early vs late binding?

-The code binding which can be decided at compile time (based on the method signature) is known as **early binding**.
+The code binding which can be decided at compile time (like fields and static members) is known as **early binding**.
 Example: method overloading.

 On the other hand all other members are resolved at runtime via the actual object.
 This is known as **late binding** or runtime polymorphism.
 Example: method overriding.